paritosh0707/AgentDock/packages/common-py/README.md

 ## Overview

-The `agentdock-common` package provides the foundation layer for AgentDock, offering:
+The `dockrion-common` package provides the foundation layer for Dockrion, offering:

 - **Exception Classes**: Consistent error handling across all packages
 - **Constants**: Single source of truth for supported values and defaults